Featured Patient: Austin Anderson

 Austin was told at the hospital that his amputated arm would never be able to run a chainsaw again.
 "For me to hear that right after losing my arm really made my emotional recovery harder," Austin told us in an interview.

-But Arm Dynamics could.
+But the Arm Dynamics clinical team could.

 We asked Austin to tell us what would have been helpful to know right after his accident: “One thing that I would say — it would have been helpful to know that anything can be done with a tool like a prosthetic device.
 It can allow you to do anything that you set your mind to.
 Now I'm capable of safely running a chainsaw to continue to do what I love.
 This is only because I had a team who supported me and to create the right prosthesis for me.
 My advice: Always stay positive!"